Dhruv-praju/YelpCamp/README.md

 ## Stack & Features
  It is built using NodeJS, Express and MongoDB with RESFUL routing.

-Following features are implemented in Yelpcamp applicaton:
+Following features are implemented in the applicaton:
 - **Authentication**
 - **Authorization**
 - **API**